langurmonkey/website-source/content/blog/2019/my-setup.md

 ## Terminal

-My terminal of choice is [`urxvt`](http://software.schmorp.de/pkg/rxvt-unicode.html) because it is simple and easy to configure, even though the default look makes your eyes bleed.
+My terminal of choice is [`termite`](http://software.schmorp.de/pkg/rxvt-unicode.html) because it is simple and easy to configure.
 I use the Terminus font.
 It looks crisp and is just a beautiful monospace font for terminals.
 Other than that, I have bindings to modify the font size automatically, scroll up and down using `k` and `j` and little else.

 I've played around with [`st`](https://st.suclkess.org) but I'm not convinced by the config-in-source philosophy.
 It is just not too convenient for me, even though I keep it installed in my systems.